Visitor Questions and Answers

 2. How can visitors process their visa or permit?

 2.1.
 Visitors can process a visa or permit online from the website of the Department of Immigration.
 Visitors can also engage tourism service providers (see www.bhutan.travel for more details) to process the travel documents and plan a trip.
-The Tourism Council of Bhutan (TCB) will also offer customer service to help answer questions regarding visa applications and to answer questions about travel within the country.
+The Department of Tourism (DOT) will also offer customer service to help answer questions regarding visa applications and to answer questions about travel within the country.

 2.2.
 Although visitors from Bangladesh and Maldives can process visas on arrival and visitors from India can process permits on arrival at the port of entry, it is recommended that these be applied online to reduce wait time and for faster clearance at the port of entry.